joshfrench/om-wiki-fork/Advanced-Tutorial.md

 ## Further Investigation Needed

-The three patterns above eliminate many cases where we may have relied on application state for coordination.
+The three patterns above eliminate many cases where we may have relied on passing around too much of the application state for coordination.
 Nothing in the tutorial is conclusive, rather treat it as small set of guidelines to build up more expressive functionality suitable for the large application you are building.